 Employment series: 5 tips for getting job ready.

 Last week, we took a look at the link between employment and the NDIS.
-If you missed the story, you might like to read Employment: taking the next step here.
+If you missed the story, you might like to read our article Employment: taking the next step.

 There’s a lot to think about when it comes to making the transition to employment, or even returning to work if you have been out of the workforce for a while.

 In this second story in our employment series, the Leap in!
 Crew provide some tips for starting your journey to employment.